Michigan judge tosses case against 15 accused fake electors for President Donald Trump in 2020

 “There needs to be major consequences for the people who brought this," he said.

-Nessel called the Simmons' ruling “disappointing” and a “very wrong decision” during a virtual news conference.
+Nessel called Simmons' ruling “disappointing” and a “very wrong decision” during a virtual news conference and said evidence would support criminal charges if the case had been brought before a jury.
 She said the group members knew their actions did not follow proper election procedure and specifically sought to circumvent the rules.

-Simmons, who was appointed by Democratic Gov. Gretchen Whitmer, took nearly a year to say whether there was sufficient evidence to bring the cases to trial following a series of lengthy preliminary hearings.
+Simmons, who was originally appointed by Democratic Gov. Gretchen Whitmer in 2019 and reelected to her nonpartisan position the next year, took nearly a year to say whether there was sufficient evidence to bring the cases to trial following a series of lengthy preliminary hearings.
 In her remarks Tuesday, Simmons said the case was not about who won the 2020 election, but about the intent of the people charged.

 “This is not an election interference case,” she said.

+Kahla Crino, an assistant attorney general, contested the judge’s finding on intent, saying to reporters that the group was aligned with the actual language of the document they signed, it was not contingent on the election results and it “directly impaired on legitimate government function.”

+Around two dozen people gathered outside of the courtroom Tuesday morning, bearing signs in support of the defendants.
+One read, “End political lawfare.”
+Defendants and their lawyers crowded into a small courtroom in downtown Lansing for the hearing, with a handful appearing over a video call.
+Two of the defendants’ attorneys said their clients could not appear because of medical reasons.

-Outside court, Republican state Rep. Matt Maddock, whose wife was charged, promised “retribution” against the attorney general.
+Outside court after the hearing, Republican state Rep. Matt Maddock, husband to Meshawn Maddock, promised “retribution” against the attorney general.

 “They’re going to pay for what they did to these people,” he told reporters.